vedantjain8/rss-fetch/README.md

 `python3 -m main.py -k <key from Userdata.yaml>`
 > This will fetch rss details for the given site

+#### Run web server
+`python3 -m flask_main.py`
+> This will start flask webserver on port 5000
+> Visit http://ip:5000/fetch_data this will fetch rss data in background
+> *Currently there is none progress bar to check the status
 <br>

 ### Usage